 Figure 5.2.2.2.3-1: Modification of a subscription

 1. The NF service consumer shall send a PATCH request to the resource representing a subscription.
-The modification may be for the events subscribed or for updating the event report options, or the NF Id.
+The modification may be for updating the list of subscribed events, the event report options, the event reports bundling parameters and/or the NF Instance Identity of the NF owning the subscription.

+NOTE X: An NF service consumer can change a subscription, e.g. adding a bundlingAllowed IE to allow the corresponding event reports being bundled together with other subscriptions as described in clause 5.2.2.3.X, or changing the eventNotifyUri, bundledEventNotifyUri and/or bundleId; such changes affect only the subscription being modified.

+NOTE Y: The NF service consumer can receive (for some short time after changing event reports bundling parameters of a subscription) event reports bundled together with other subscriptions if the NF service consumer removes the bundlingAllowed IE from the subscription, or event reports bundled together with other subscriptions having the same old bundleId if the NF service consumer changes the bundleId.

 2a.
 On success, the request is accepted, and all the modification instructions in the PATCH request have been implemented, the UPF shall respond with "204 No Content".